Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/4-perform-sentiment-analysis-in-excel-jdp.md

 	xlwings quickstart sentiment
 	```

 The `xlwings` command creates a subdirectory named "sentiment" and initializes it with a pair of files: a spreadsheet named **sentiment.xlsm** and a Python file named **sentiment.py**.
-It is the latter of these in which you will write the UDF that analyses text for sentiment.
+It is the latter of these in which you will write the UDF that analyzes text for sentiment.

 ## Write a user-defined function